gahrae/HidatoHippy/README.md

 XX XX XX XX XX
 ```

-*The above problem checking every empty cell is touchable by the path node, eg the cell with the value `4` in it.*
+*The above problem could be solved by checking that every empty cell is "touchable" by the path node (eg `4` in the above puzzle).*

 Lessons from the challenge